Home Page

 17.

 ...
 Groups by writing to its World Service ...
-BB p.121, To Wives (Note) Go to page 121 in the Big Book
+BB To Wives (Note), p.121

-If there is no Al-Anon/Alateen listing in your local telephone book, you may obtain further information on Al-Anon/Alateen Family Groups by writing to its World Service Office, 1600 Corporate Landing Parkway, Virginia Beach, VA 23454-5617.
+If there is no Al-Anon listing in your local telephone book, you may obtain further information on Al-Anon/Alateen Family Groups by writing to its World Service Office, 1600 Corporate Landing Parkway, Virginia Beach, VA 23454-5617.

 18.

 ... groups, clubs, and scores of other perplexities.
-12&12 p.18, Foreword
+12&12 Foreword, p.18

 Everywhere there arose threatening questions of membership, money, personal relations, public relations, management of groups, clubs, and scores of other perplexities.